nike-mike/html_forms/README.md

 - `index.html`: This is where you'll write your code
 - `styles.css`: Pre-written styles for your form (don't modify)
 - `test/test.js`: Tests that will check your implementation
-- `solution.html`: Reference implementation (look at this only after completing the exercise)

 ## Tasks